JetBrains/Qodana/topics/python-draft.md

                -e QODANA_TOKEN="&lt;cloud-project-token&gt;" \
                %qd-image%
         </code-block>
-        <p>In your browser, open <a href="https://qodana.cloud">Qodana Cloud</a> to examine analysis results.
+        <p>In your browser, open <a href="https://qodana.cloud">Qodana Cloud</a> to examine analysis results and
-            Here, you can also reconfigure the analysis, see the <a href="ui-overview.md"/> section for details.</p>
+reconfigure the analysis, see the <a href="ui-overview.md"/> section for
+            details.</p>
     </tab>
 </tabs>

 ### Run %product% in CI/CD pipelines

-You can also set up analysis in various CI/CD tools.

 #### GitHub Actions

+You can run %product% using the [Qodana Scan GitHub action](https://github.com/marketplace/actions/qodana-scan) as shown below.

 <include from="lib_qd.topic" element-id="github-basic-configuration"/>

+More configuration examples are available in the [](github.md) section.

 #### Jenkins